s312569/clj-biosequence/README.md

 ## Indexing

-It can get tedious using `with-open` when using sequence files and random access to particular biosequences is also slow as it relies on filtering the lazy sequences for accession numbers.
+It can get tedious using `with-open` and random access to particular biosequences is also slow as it relies on filtering the lazy sequences foraccession numbers.
 So `clj-biosequence.index` provides a simple mechanism for indexing biosequence files.

 Typical usage as follows: